Sustaining Excellence in Research (SER) Scholars Program

 About the SER Scholars Program

 Sustaining Excellence in Research (SER) Scholars are freshmen & sophomore students in the STEM (Science, Technology, Engineering, and Mathematics) disciplines who are invited to participate in the SER Scholars Program, based on a constellation of factors relevant to the student’s academic preparation for the science and engineering course work at Rice.
 In the HHMI SER Scholars Program, students receive support to achieve academic excellence.
-They attend regular mentoring meetings with program staff, and are paired with a lab either within Rice or the Texas Medical Center, where they receive $10.00 per hour for the first 150 hours of their work.
-In addition, there are monthly meetings and workshops to network with other Scholars and learn new study and stress management skills.
+They attend regular mentoring meetings with program staff, and are paired with a Natural Sciences or Engineering lab either within Rice or the Texas Medical Center, where they receive $10.00 per hour for the first 150 hours of their work.
+In addition, there are monthly meetings and workshops to network with other Bishnoi SER Scholars and learn new study and stress management skills.

 Rice University launched the Sustaining Excellence in Research (SER) Scholars Program in 2014 with funding from the Howard Hughes Medical Institute.
 We will be forever grateful for the leadership and contributions of Sandra Whaley Bishnoi (1973-2018), the founding director of the SER Scholars Program.
 Learn more about her leadership, impact, and legacy.